All Yoga Teacher Training school, Our story

 All Yoga is the fruit of 7 years experience running yoga teacher trainings and certifying more than 500 successful yoga teachers from all around the world.
-Today, All Yoga is a worldwide community of Yoga practitioners and schools offering Ashtanga Vinyasa Yoga Teacher Training and Yoga Alliance Instructor Certification Courses.
-We have retreats, studios and locations throughout the world to serve our growing base of students that seek either to learn to be a yoga teacher or simply to deepen their own yoga practice.
+Today, All Yoga is a worldwide community of Yoga Instructors, practitioners and schools offering Ashtanga Vinyasa Yoga Teacher Training and Yoga Alliance Instructor Certification Courses.
+We have retreats, studios and locations throughout the world to serve our growing base of students that seek either to become a yoga teacher or simply to deepen their own yoga practice.

 About All Yoga Thailand

-Located in the beautiful Koh Phangan and Koh Samui, southern islands of Thailand, All Yoga Thailand is the top destination for yoga aspirants from all over the world.
+Located in the beautiful Koh Phangan and Koh Samui, southern islands of Thailand, All Yoga Thailand is the top destination for students aspiring to become yoga instructors from all over the world.
 As almost every month of the year we have 200hr and 300hr yoga teacher trainings in Koh Samui and Koh Phangan, we are one of the most active and successful yoga teacher training programs in South East Asia.

 Proud to offer the highest quality of teaching and sharing our passion in yoga with our students, we emphasize on the proper technique, breathing and ethics of teaching and practicing yoga.

 The programs at All Yoga Thailand specifically cater to the individual needs of each student.
 Preserving the unique voice of each individual, our international faculty provides positive guidance and tools for every student in how to discover their own inner teaching voice.
 It is our honor to be part of so many people's yoga journey and continuously strive to pass on the light and wisdom of the Ashtanga tradition by spreading the passion and knowledge of yoga to others.